Monday, September 29, 2025

-It only lasted about twenty minutes and I chanted while driving those curves slowly, "Another adventure...."
+It only lasted about twenty minutes and I chanted while slowly driving those highway curves, "Another adventure...."
+I could see the blue skies in the distance and that gave me hope.

 Then everything cleared!
 The sun shone brightly.
-The skies turned bright blue.
-The skies were beautiful all the way into Tucson.
+The skies turned bright blue with big, fluffy, white clouds.
+Beautiful all the way into Tucson.
 I arrived to 75 degrees and cool 60s at night!
+(Keep in mind that changed the next day and the temperatures climbed to 99 degrees, BUT the nights cool down to 69-70!)

 The Catalina Mountains and Oro Valley scenery were spectacular: